aiven/devportal/docs/products/kafka/kafka-connect/howto/mqtt-sink-connector.rst

 Create a Kafka Connect connector with the Aiven Console
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''

-To create the connector, access the `Aiven Console <https://console.aiven.io/>`_ and select the Aiven for Apache Kafka® or Aiven for Apache Kafka Connect® service where the connector needs to be defined, then:
+To create the connector, access the `Aiven Console <https://console.aiven.io/>`_ and select the Aiven for Apache Kafka® or Aiven for Apache Kafka® Connect service where the connector needs to be defined, then:

 1. Click on the **Connectors** tab
 2. Clink on **Create New Connector**, the button is enabled only for services :doc:`with Kafka Connect enabled <enable-connect>`.